Lauren Ambrose On Stage - Theater Credits, Bio and Tickets

 She attended Choate Rosemary Hall in Wallingford, Connecticut, followed by Wilbur Cross High School, High School in the Community, and the ACES Educational Center for the Arts in New Haven.
 She also trained as an opera singer at the Boston University Tanglewood Institute.

-On March 15, 2018, she returned to work for Lincoln Center Theater under the direction of Bartlett Sher, taking on the iconic role of Eliza Doolittle in the Broadway revival of Lerner & Loewe's beloved musical My Fair Lady at the Vivian Beaumont Theater, playing her final performance on October 20, 2018.
+On March 15, 2018, she returned to work for Lincoln Center Theater under the direction of Bartlett Sher, taking on the iconic role of Eliza Doolittle in the Broadway revival of Lerner & Loewe's musical My Fair Lady at the Vivian Beaumont Theater.
+She played her final performance on October 20, 2018.